 To date, limited research exists concerning school counselors' knowledge of the McKinney-Vento Act, knowledge about the educational and emotional issues that homeless students face, and service provision for these students (Gaenzle, 2012).
 Also, limited research exists on whether school counselors receive training regarding homelessness and the source of that training, whether graduate training, in-service training or professional development.
 Further, little is known about the size of school counselors' caseloads of students experiencing homelessness and whether these caseloads differ in some locations (e.g., urban schools, high schools).
 Given that 77% of the homeless population is found in urban areas (Henry & Sermons, 2010), perhaps school counselors in urban schools face larger caseloads and greater demands for services from students experiencing homelessness.
-Exploring school counselors' knowledge, service provision and experiences regarding students experiencing homelessness would help to better focus service delivery at the school level to this student population.
+Exploring school counselors' knowledge, service delivery at the school level to this student population.
 To this end, this exploratory study attempts to investigate school counselors' knowledge and service provision regarding students experiencing homelessness and to examine related variables (e.g., school level, school setting, years of experience, training received).
 The results of this study may help to guide future research and improve counselor preparation and interventions regarding homelessness.
 The following questions guided this research: